 PROS: First smartphone with thermal imaging camera, underwater camera, Android 6.0, 3800mAh battery, 32GB storage

-The rugged smartphone market is growing and the new Ulefone Armor proves that you no longer have to sacrifice features or pay a premium for a high-quality rugged phone.
+The Ulefone Armor proved that you no longer have to sacrifice features or pay a premium for a decent rugged phone.
 The IP68-rated phone runs Android 6.0 with an octa-core MT6753 1.3GHz CPU, 3GB RAM, 32GB of storage, and a 3500mAh battery.
 The 4.7″ 1280×720 Gorilla Glass 3 touchscreen is operable when wet.
 The Armor can withstand immersion in water up to 1.2 meters for 30 minutes and is capable of taking pictures underwater with its 13MP rear camera.
 The dual-SIM phone is only 12.5mm thick and has physical navigation keys under the screen.
 The Armor can handle any outdoor environment with its operating temperature range of -40°C to 80°C. A unique feature for outdoor use is the SOS key which will send an emergency call and message with your GPS information to a designated contact.
 Other features include 4G compatibility, NFC, flash, and a compass sensor.

 PROS: Full-featured, slim design, attractive price